pkubica/lun_fallocation_testing/README.md

 # lun_fallocation_testing
 Testing NetApp luns for fallocate error
 Just run this script on GE host

-Warning: this operation will destroy that GE
+WARNING: this operation will destroy that GE !!!